-From inception to December 31, 2003, we incurred an accumulated deficit of \$7,473,205, and we expect to continue to incur additional losses through the year ending December 31, 2004 and for the foreseeable future.
-These losses have been incurred through a combination of research and development activities related to the various technologies under our control and expenses supporting those activities
+From inception to December 31, 2004, we incurred a deficit during the development stage of \$13,955,035 primarily as a result of losses, and we expect to continue to incur additional losses and negative cash flows from operating activities through the year ending December 31, 2005 and for the foreseeable future.
+These losses have been incurred through a combination of research and development activities related to the various technologies under our control and expenses supporting those activities.